 Equal Employment Opportunity Policy

-Latham is an equal opportunity employer.
-The firm prohibits discrimination against any employee or applicant for employment on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity, marital status, or any other characteristic or condition protected by applicable state or federal law.
+Latham has been a leader in conceiving, promoting and implementing methods that ensure lawyers are hired, trained and promoted fairly and with attention to the goals of equal opportunity and diversity in the practice of law.
+The firm has a Diversity Leadership Committee that monitors and addresses issues relating to achievement of the firm's equal opportunity and diversity objectives.
+As an equal opportunity employer, Latham prohibits discrimination against any employee or applicant for employment on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity, gender expression, marital status, or any other characteristic or condition protected by applicable state or federal law.
 It is also against firm policy to discriminate against any qualified disabled employee or applicant, against a disabled veteran or against a veteran of the Vietnam era.

 The firm will ensure that applicants and employees are treated in all aspects of employment without unlawful discrimination because of these or any other protected bases.
 Such aspects of employment include, but are not limited to, recruitment, hiring, promotion, demotion, transfer, layoff, termination, compensation and training.
 Additionally, it is the policy of Latham & Watkins that all employees enjoy a work environment free from all forms of unlawful harassment of a sexual or other discriminatory nature.
 Any conduct contrary to this policy is prohibited.